Myzel394/config-lsp/README.md

 6. You may need to restart VS Code
 7. Enjoy!

+### Neovim

+You can use the official [config-lsp.nvim](https://github.com/Myzel394/config-lsp.nvim) plugin to easily install and manage config-lsp in Neovim.

 ### Manual installation

 To use `config-lsp` in any other editor, you'll need to install it manually.